FeralCatDen/C4DPlugins/ColladaExportTag/README.md

 ## Features

 - Mark an object for exclusion from exporting
-- Mark an object as requiring an external texture, either an SVG or a PNG
+- Mark an object as requiring an external texture file
 - Has a duck icon

 ## Wishlist